vieravfg/Kickstarter-VBA/README.md

 # VBA-challenge
 ## Homework and Bonus completed

-I am submitting two excel files, two VBA scripts, and three screen shots of the solutions from the multi year stock data excel file.
+I am submitting two VBA scripts, three screen shots of the solutions from the multi year stock data excel file and one excel file.

 * The code took me aproximately 3-4 minutes to run on my  Multiple_year_stock_data.xlsm file.
 And less than one minute to run on my alphabetical_test.xlsm file.